cmudig/cmudig.github.io/_courses/2023-spring-intro-hci-pm.md

 ## Prerequisites

 None.
 Assignments will involve conducting interviews and observations, doing synthesis and analysis, ideation, paper prototyping, and implementing a prototype of a working design, using some computational medium.
-However, you can select how to implement your solutions, and you can choose whether to use web-based programming or any interactive design tools like Figma, Miro, or even PowerPoint/Keynote.
+We will use the interactive design tool Figma for some assignemnts.
 No background in HCI is expected.

 ## Required Textbooks
 There is no required textbook for this course.
 Readings are drawn from a variety of books, readings and online postings, and will be provided by the instructor.